Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should be able to hold up to 10000 persons without a noticeable sluggishness in performance for typical usage.
+11or above installed. - Should be able to hold up to 10000 persons without a noticeable sluggishness in performance for typical usage.

 - Should have high data persistency.